Demanding Disruption at the Bedside

-Amazon disrupts, and reinvents.
+Amazon disrupts and reinvents.
 From the book industry to retail and grocery, the giant is seemingly set on shaking things up pretty much everywhere else.
-Amazon can now collect data on nearly everything we do — shopping habits, patterns, locations, time and money allocation, and more.
+Amazon can now collect data on nearly everything we do — shopping habits, patterns, locations, time & money allocation, and more.

 As a Prime member, I feel invincible.
 I have options, transparency, control, and ease.
 Heck, I can use my voice to restock my pantry, confirm a recipe, or plan a movie night.
 But now I’ve got Amazon to blame, or thank, because my experience as a customer is far more innovative and seamless than my experience as a nurse.
 And that’s not okay.

-I hadn’t put too much thought into my demands for healthcare innovation until a unusually quiet morning at the hospital.
+I hadn’t put too much thought into my demands for healthcare innovation until an unusually quiet morning at the hospital.
 During a day of communication system downtime, we utilized our personal cell phones, in my case, an iPhone.

-To provide some background, healthcare delivery at major medical centers functions on a communication system that utilizes two-pound phones three times thicker than an iPhone.
-They have a single usable application and the ability to call or text with the ease of a phone from the early 2000’s, all while my Amazon Echo puts the world at my fingertips, or vocal cords.
+To provide some background, healthcare delivery at major medical centers functions on a communication system that utilizes two-pound phones that are three times thicker than an iPhone.
+They have a single usable application and the ability to call or text with the ease of a phone from the early 2000’s, all while my Amazon Echo shares access to the world at my fingertips, or vocal cords.

 During this day of downtime, the beauty of integration enabled my Apple Watch to alert me, quietly, quickly, and obviously.
 So that when I was gowned up head to toe in an isolation room, had my hands full, engaged in therapeutic communication, discharge teaching, or even simply trying to quietly obtain vital signs without waking my patient, my two-pound phone didn’t obnoxiously ring and beep incessantly in my pocket.

-As a nurse, I want to feel like a Prime member.
-I know what I want to be a more efficient clinician, yet it doesn't exist.
+Now, I'm not saying every nurse needs to be wearing an Apple Watch, I simply mean that as a nurse, I want to feel like a Prime member.
+I want to be a more efficient clinician, a widespread innovation that doesn't yet exist.
 I cannot recall the last time I searched for something on Amazon and didn’t find it.
 I know what’s necessary to achieve better outcomes for my patients.

-Be Demanding, Have Expectations, Be Powerful.
+Be Demanding, Have Expectations, & Be Powerful

-The care-delivery barriers will soon dissipate, so we can allocate our time and focus on what matters most — our patients and their outcomes.
-As innovation does make its way to the bedside, nurses will only become more powerful.
+The care-delivery barriers will soon dissipate (we will make them do so), so we can allocate our time and focus on what matters most , our patients and their outcomes.
+As innovation makes its way to the bedside, nurses will only become more powerful.